luevano/pyssg/README.md

 	- [ ] Extend this to tag pages and index (right now all tags and index is built no matter if no new/updated file is present).
 - [x] Configuration file as an alternative to using command line flags (configuration file options are prioritized).

+## To be added/fixed

+- Avoid the program to freak out when there are directories created in advance.
+- Provide more meaningful error messages when you are missing mandatory tags in your `.md` files.

 ### Markdown features

 This program uses the base [`markdown` syntax](https://daringfireball.net/projects/markdown/syntax) plus additional syntax, all thanks to [`python-markdown`](https://python-markdown.github.io/) that provides [extensions](https://python-markdown.github.io/extensions/).
 The following extensions are used: